castle is first mentioned in 1116 as Castell Arberth when it was burned

 refers to Templeton motte and bailey earthwork 2 miles further south.

-The land if not a castle was burned in 1215.
+The land, if not a castle, was burned again in 1215.
 The Flemings

-then rebuilt the castle, only to have it 'thrown to the ground' by
+then rebuilt the fortress, only to have it 'thrown to the ground' by

 Llywelyn ab Iorwerth in 1220.
 After the battle of Cymaru on 2